Laxman-SM/vagrant-hadoop/README.md

 # Notes

-This version of vagrant-hadoop is customized to only use 3 nodes and only setup YARN + HDFS + ZK.
+* This version of vagrant-hadoop is customized to only use 3 nodes and only setup YARN + HDFS + ZK.
+* **In addition to that this version start Hadoop cluster during provisioning.**

 # Introduction